limkokhole/pypub/Readme.md

 # Patch #
-This is just my quick patch to make pypub works without error in python 3.
+This fork just my quick patch to make pypub works without error in python 3.

+Only 4 files need to be changed, i.e. clean.py, epub.py, __init__.py, chapter.py

 This fix is quick and may causes bug, please don't hesitate to open issue for any bug.

 # Pypub #